artis3n/cloud-hackbox/README.md

 # If you want to run Molecule tests
 pipenv install --dev

+# Set your AWS credentials
+export AWS_ACCESS_KEY_ID=...
+export AWS_SECRET_ACCESS_KEY=...
+# If you have default or ephemeral credentials saved in ~/.aws/credentials you can forego these env vars
 ```

 Then choose a hackbox and follow the instructions to build and provision it.